They represent two percent of all gynecological visits per year.

 Together with the minor vestibular glands, they help sexual intercourse by reducing friction.

-The lubricating fluid goes from the Bartholin’s glands through small tubes (ducts) that are approximately 0.8 inches (2 cm) in length at the bottom of the vagina entrance.
+The lubricating fluid goes from the Bartholin’s glands through small tubes (ducts) approximately 0.8 inches (2 cm) in length at the bottom of the vagina entrance.

 It is more likely that a woman has a cyst of Bartolino’s gland when she is: